 The Friedmann equation can determine the temperature of the big bang in a self-consistent way.

 where $30T^4$ denotes the energy density of the standard model.
-In particular, we consider the $(50,50)$ radiation and inflaton energy density balance point.
+In particular, we consider the $(50,50)$ radiation and dark energy balance point.

 The big bang starts at $T\sim 10^{6}GeV$ as the radiation dominant thermalized state. $\rho_{\omega}$ decreases rapidly but non-vanishing.
 We assume it is the predecessor of dark energy.

-Needless to say, there is considerable uncertainty on our knowledge of $P$ to apply it in the beginning of big bang.
-Let us change the magnitude $P\rightarrow T^nP$.
-The big bang starts at $T\sim 10^{6+n}GeV$.
-We may estimate the possible change of $P$ from $k$ dependence $k^{-1+n_s}\sim e^{N(-1+n_s)}\sim 1/10$.
-We should be prepared to new observations in this field.
-In stead of looking for a self-consistent solution by a single stroke, we may investigate the evolution of the system.

 Needless to say, there could be considerable uncertainty on our knowledge of $P$ to apply it in the beginning of big bang.
 We should be prepared to be surprised in this field.
 We have found the decay width of dark energy rather low $10^{-6}GeV$.
-Its life time is $10^{-{12}}$ seconds.
-Its survival probability at the QCD transition period is estimated as $e^{-10^2}\sim10^{-50}$.
+Its life time is $10^{-12}$ seconds.
+Its survival probability at the QCD transition period is estimated as $e^{- 10^2}\sim 10^{-50}$.
 On the other hand , let us compare it to the other stuff